Chubb Limited

 Market Access & Customer Relationships

-- Direct Sales: Enterprise sales force and direct customer relationships are utilized for various commercial and high-net-worth personal lines.
+- Direct Sales: Utilizes enterprise sales forces and direct customer relationships where applicable.

 Geographic Revenue Distribution: